LePingKYXK/PWmat_tools/README.md

 # PWmat_tools
 Python scripts for PWmat
+## Package Requirements
+- Python >= 3.8
+- Numpy
+- Scipy
+- Matplotlib
+I strongly recommend using `Anaconda3` to manage these packages.

 ## check_PWmat_convergence.py
 The `check_PWmat_convergence.py` script checks the convergence of Total Energy and Average Force.